petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 Configure escape key to A

-1. verify in a Workbench CLI that tipping A will produce an A on the screen; holding and releasing A should have no effect (release input devices)
+1. verify in a Workbench CLI that tipping A will produce a single "a" on the screen; holding and releasing A should have no effect (release input devices)